 - AccuSoft bristles

-- 3 brushes in the set: wide, medium with metal pin tail and classic
+- A three-piece set: extra-wide, classic, and medium with a metal pin tail

-- The bristles are not as dense as the Framar Power Painter
+- Bristles are not as dense as the Framar Power Painter

-3. Soft ‘N Style 3 Piece Translucent Dye Brush Set
+3. Soft ‘N Style Translucent Dye Brush 3-Pack Set

-These Soft ‘N Style trendy-looking translucent set of three hair dye brushes are extremely practical for people who are on a budget.
-The brushes come in three different colors as well: blue, pink and violet, which makes it really easy to achieve a nuanced, tonal look, with up to three different hair colors, without having to rinse the brushes in between.
+This three-pack of trendy, translucent, Soft ‘N Style hair dye brushes is extremely practical for people who are on a budget.
+The brushes come in three different colors: blue, pink, and purple.
+Having three distinct brushes makes it really easy to achieve a nuanced, tonal look with up to three different hair colors without having to rinse the brushes in between.

-The Soft ‘N Style brushes are not professional hair color brushes, nor are they the fanciest ones on the market, but they will get the job done.
-They are good for applying hair color to specific strands because they’re not too wide, but they are also great for dying your whole hair, as long as it’s not too long or too thick.
-The length of the bristles and the handle allows you to apply dye or bleach to some hard-to-reach areas of your hair, making this a really great product for a DIY professional-looking hair coloring.
+The Soft ‘N Style brushes are not professional hair color brushes.
+They are not the fanciest brushes on the market, either.
+But they will get the job done.
+Because they are not too wide, they are good at applying hair color to specific strands.
+They are also great at dying all of your hair, as long as it is not too long or too thick.
+The length of the bristles and the handle allows you to apply dye or bleach to some hard-to-reach areas of your hair, making this a really great product for professional-looking DIY hair coloring.

-The length of the handle makes it useful in sectioning the hair and flipping the strands, as well as stirring bleach or hair dye if need be.
-However, the handle does come with a downside: due to its length, it bends easily after a few uses.
-Also, the bristles can start to bend and pull on the hair after being used a few times, especially with bleach.
-But on the other hand – there are three same brushes in this set, which means that they’ll last you for a long time, regardless of a slightly lower quality compared to our top two picks.
+The length of the handle makes it useful for sectioning the hair and flipping the strands as well as for stirring bleach or hair dye if need be.
+Yet, the handle does come with a downside.
+Due to its length, it bends easily after a few uses.
+The bristles can also start to bend and pull on the hair after being used a few times, especially with bleach.
+But, on the other hand, there are three identical brushes in this set, which means that they will last for a long time, regardless if they are of a slightly lower quality than our top two picks.

 Buy on Amazon

 - The longer handle tends to bend over time